Dijadiju/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The 9-print_comb.c program prints all possible combinations of single-digit numbers separated by commas and space in ascending order using putchar function.

 The 100-print_comb3.c program prints all possible different combinations of two digits separated by commas and space in accending order using only putchar function.

+The 101-print_comb4.c program prints all possible different combinations of three digits separated by commas and spaces in ascending order using only putchar.